Individuals and Business

-There is significant time and cost involved in managing such loans which must be considered before borrowing funds from a company.
+There is considerable time and cost involved in managing such loans which must be considered before borrowing funds from a company.

-We can assist you with setting up your cloud-based accounting software.
-The programs we use and recommend are, QuickBooks, MYOB and Xero.
+We can help you with setting up your cloud-based accounting software.
+The programs we use and recommend are QuickBooks, MYOB, and Xero.
 Call us today for subscription costs.
 We are QuickBooks Certified Advisors.
 We can also offer online bank feeds of your bank statements directly into our software program should you wish to move away from manual bank statements and record-keeping at any time.

 A few things you need to know…

 Wilson Colman has changed the way we engage with our clients.
 This includes the use of our Client Portal and Adobe E-Sign for you and each of your entities that allows for digital signatures and document storage in an encrypted environment.
 Why are we doing this?
 Having an encrypted online portal means as a practice we can stay compliant with data security breach laws and provide our clients with an efficient document-sharing tool.

 A bonus of having a client portal means you can obtain prior-year tax returns and documents at any time.
 If for any reason you do not wish to move forward with your secure portal, we will need you to sign a waiver for data security breach laws.
 Please reach out if you have any questions or queries.

 If you have ticked the box in MyGov to receive ALL ATO information, please be aware that your Notice of Assessment will go directly to your MyGov account and you will be notified of recent activity via your chosen method, i.e., email or text message.
 A paper copy will not be sent to you by Wilson Colman.
 Please keep your details up to date in MyGov.
 You can untick this choice if you would prefer we receive your ATO correspondence.